 Drying them in the oven does seem to be faster, but the oranges will curl a bit more and they will darken in color as well as brown completely if left too long.

-Drying your orange slice pieces in the dehydrator is easier, in my opinion.
+Drying your orange slice pieces in a single layer in the dehydrator is easier, in my opinion.
 You can set it and forget it.
 Your orange slice pieces hold their color better, and they do not brown like they do in the oven.

 Now, after saying this….I think that either the oven or dehydrator will work out just fine if you want to try your hand and drying out orange slices for garlands or ornaments.